senzil/cec-monitor/README.md

 ### Sending CEC Messages

-There are three APIs to choose from to send a message on the bus.
+There are four APIs to choose from to send a message on the bus.
 This section discusses each of these methods, with examples.

 The message used in the examples broadcasts a SET_OSD_NAME message on the bus, setting playbackdevice1